-You may want to shed your belly fat because you want to look better in your favorite dress or favorite pair of jeans.
+You may want to get rid of belly fat because you want to look better in your favorite dress or pair of jeans.
 But did you know that losing weight around your abdomen can also have a huge impact on your health?
-Reducing belly fat can cut your risk for illnesses such as diabetes, heart disease, and even cancer, according to the Centers for Disease Control and Prevention.
+Reducing belly fat can cut your risk for illnesses such as diabetes and heart disease, according to the Centers for Disease Control and Prevention.

-Here are some effective ways you can trim the excess weight around your middle to look your best and protect your health every day:
+Here are some effective ways you can trim the excess weight around your middle to look your best and protect your health:

-Eat MUFAs.
-Eating for a flat belly doesn’t mean depriving yourself and eating only low-fat or no-fat foods.
+Eating for a flat belly doesn’t mean depriving yourself by eating only low-fat or no-fat foods.
 On the contrary, some of the best foods for reducing tummy fat are delicious foods that contain healthy fat.
-Foods such as nuts, avocados, and olive oil, are rich in MUFAs, or monounsaturated fatty acids; these fats have been shown to be helpful in reducing your risk of chronic illnesses like heart disease and diabetes, and are thought to help you lose fat, particularly in the belly.
-Research shows that including MUFAs in every meal helps you burn more belly fat.
+Foods such as nuts, avocados, and olive oil are rich in monounsaturated fatty acids (MUFAs).
+These fats have been shown to be helpful in reducing your risk of chronic illnesses such as heart disease and diabetes, and are thought to help you slim down, particularly in the belly.
+Research shows that including MUFAs often in your diet helps you fight belly fat.

-Banish stress.
-Stress — especially when it’s chronic — has been linked to increased risk of having excess belly fat.
+Stress — especially when it’s chronic — has been linked to an increased risk of having excess belly fat.
 Chronic stress causes the body to produce too much cortisol, the stress hormone, which is thought to lead to an increase in abdominal fat.
-To reduce stress, try meditation, which has been shown in a University of California, San Francisco study to lower belly fat when practiced regularly.
+To reduce stress, try meditation, which has been shown in a study from the University of California, San Francisco, to lower belly fat when practiced regularly.